scovl/rulebridge/README.md

 ## Note

-The PMD integration is currently experimental and serves as a proof of concept.
+The PMD integration uses containerized execution for better portability and isolation.
 The project's goal is to support multiple static analysis engines, with Semgrep being the next planned integration.

 ## Contributing